National Mortgage Center is Powered by Stride Bank - NMLS ID:#466690. VA-approved lender. Not affiliated with any government agency.

 Understanding VA Construction Loans

 As a veteran, you've earned the right to build your dream home with the help of VA construction loans.
 These specialized loans allow eligible veterans, active-duty service members, and surviving spouses to construct a new home from the ground up using their VA loan benefits.
 Unlike traditional construction loans, VA construction loans offer competitive rates, no down payment requirements (in most cases), and no private mortgage insurance (PMI).
-With 2025's increased loan limits, veterans now have even more opportunities to build their dream homes.
+With updated 2026 market guidance, veterans have even more opportunities to build with confidence.

 VA Construction Loan Quick Facts